Updated July 6, 2026

 The most effective way to lower commercial crime insurance cost in Washington is to reduce the insurer’s uncertainty about employee theft, forgery, and funds transfer exposure.
 Washington businesses can often improve pricing by setting a higher deductible, choosing only the limits they actually need, and documenting strong internal controls.
 Because coverage limits and deductibles are major rating factors, a firm in Seattle or Bellevue that selects a lower limit for money and securities coverage may pay less than one that insures every possible exposure at a high limit.

 Bundling can also help.
-The product data indicates that combining commercial crime insurance with general liability, commercial property, and workers compensation may produce multi-policy savings of 10-20%, though the actual result varies by carrier and account.
-That can matter in Washington, where premiums are above the national average but competition remains active across 460 insurers.
+Combining commercial crime insurance with general liability, commercial property, and workers compensation may produce multi-policy savings, though the actual result varies by carrier and account.
+That can matter in Washington, where premiums are above the national average and competition remains active.

 Another way to save is to compare quotes from multiple carriers and ask whether policy endorsements are adding cost without matching your actual exposure.
 A small retail business in Spokane may not need the same structure as a manufacturing company in Everett or a professional services firm in Olympia.
 Keep your employee count, revenue, and payment processes current, because outdated information can push pricing higher or leave you underinsured.
 If you are shopping for employee dishonesty insurance in Washington, ask for a quote that reflects your real controls, not a generic class estimate.